-With more than 3.2 million people filing for unemployment in March, we’ve moved into an unprecedented job market as a result of the COVID-19 pandemic.
-While many recently unemployed workers have likely decided to wait to look for a job until the world settles down a bit, I want to challenge this approach.
+As a result of the COVID-19 pandemic, we’ve moved into an unprecedented job market.
+More than 3.2 million people filed for unemployment in March alone.
+While many recently unemployed workers have likely decided to wait to find a job until the world settles down a bit, I want to challenge this approach.

 Now is the time to act.
 We don’t know how long the pandemic will last, so I encourage you to move quickly to get in front of those seeking new employment.

 The good news is that there are plenty of opportunities for you to successfully land a job.
 The other good news is that hiring managers know the reason why so many people are out of work right now, so the adage that “it’s easier to get a job when you have a job” no longer applies.

 Here are some suggestions to fine-tune and speed up your job search.

 First of all, remember to leverage your networks.
 Use social media – including Facebook, Instagram, and Twitter – to get the word out about your job search.
 Find, connect with, and contact recruiters and hiring managers in your preferred companies.
 Call or email your friends, family, and LinkedIn network to explain your job situation and ask for help.

 Managers rarely hire someone who will do “anything”; companies hire people who want to perform a specific job.
 They want folks who are specialized or wish to be specialized in a particular career.
 Unfortunately, with 93% of recruiters using LinkedIn to vet applicant resumes, it’s almost impossible to pursue multiple career opportunities at the same time.
 So, you must define your career direction and focus all of your job search and online branding in that direction.